-Welcome from the College Chaplain,
+Welcome from the Chaplain's Office

 The most visible part of the work of the Chaplain's office involves the development and implementation of a Chapel program that works at building community, enabling worship, and fostering Christlikeness.
 Three times a week, students enter the worship environment of Edman Chapel to experience a needed respite from the busyness of campus life.
 By mere attendance in Chapel students contribute to a sense of corporate community, and in participatory worship students encourage the faith development of their peers.
 As an experience shared by the entire community, Chapel stimulates campus-wide discussion of current issues and ideas.
 View the Chapel Schedule.